honeydewdrop/BearChat-site/README.md

 How to run from vscode: go to root file. npm run build -> npm start

-Potential Bug: Messages appearing on wrong side of sender/receiver.
-If this happens, a page refresh should fix it.
-I'm looking for a permanent solution.
-(I think its actually fixed though, now?)

 The notification sound I ultimately left unincorporated.
 I thought it might be a nuisance for people listening to other things like a song but I might add it for real in the future.
 I'd also like to add profile picture variety and freedom in the future.
 Photo upload also sounds like a good future feature.